Karol-pl/Karol-pl/README.md

 # Hi there 👋

-### I'm Karol, originally I come from Poland but for over a year now I'm living in Brazil.
-I'm a web developer working (remotely) with various tools and frameworks build around JavaScript.
+###My name's Karol, a 🇵🇱 web dev, working (remotely) and living in 🇧🇷.
+My work focuses mostly around JavaScript, it's tools and frameworks.

 <br />
 <br />